The essential role of computational graphs

 The derivative is a sum because the influence of reaches through two distinct downstream branches.

-That statement is incomplete.
 The correct picture is:

 • multiply local derivatives along each path;